jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 If a symbol is used as a property/key of an object, it's stored in a special way that the property will not show up in a normal enumeration of the object's properties:

+//TODO Kyle: "a special way so that" (insert "so")?

 ```js
 var o = {
 	foo: 42,